josina1234/docs/getting_started/pre-built_packages.rst

 Installation
 ============

+For use on a desktop computer, you can install ``hippo_full``.

-For desktop use ``hippo_full`` is most likely the appropriate choice, while for Raspberry Pis deployed with the Ubuntu server image the ``hippo_robot`` package without graphical dependencies is the better choice.
+On Raspberry Pis (deployed with the Ubuntu server image), the ``hippo_robot`` package without graphical dependencies is the better choice.

 .. tabs::